peaBerberian/RKeyboard/README.md

 >  //   - 'press': custom event, we will see that one later.

 ## TODOS
-- Test launcher
+- Rewrite tests
-- Add tests for Groupings
+- Add key combination (ordered or not)
 - Improve the documentation
 - Improve the KeyEventListener class or integrate it to the remote
-- Add recompose functions for an easier integration to React